2018–19 VCU Rams women's basketball team

-The 2018–19 VCU Rams women's basketball team represents Virginia Commonwealth University during the 2018–19 NCAA Division I women's basketball season.
+The 2018–19 VCU Rams women's basketball team represented Virginia Commonwealth University during the 2018–19 NCAA Division I women's basketball season.
 The Rams were led by fifth year head coach Beth O'Boyle.
-The Rams were members of the Atlantic 10 Conference and play their home games at the Stuart C. Siegel Center.
+The Rams were members of the Atlantic 10 Conference and played their home games at the Stuart C. Siegel Center.
 They finished the season 24–10, 13–3 in A-10 play to share the regular season title with Fordham.
-They advanced to the championship game of the A-10 women's tournament where they lost to Fordham.
-They received an automatic bid to the WNIT where they defeated Charlotte in the first round before losing to Virginia Tech in the second round.
+They advanced to the championship game of the A-10 women's tournament, where they lost to Fordham.
+They received an automatic bid to the WNIT, where they defeated Charlotte in the first round before losing to Virginia Tech in the second round.